Your Moving Delivery Day Checklist

 1. Decide on your floor plan in advance.
 Knowing exactly where you want furniture and moving boxes to go in advance will help the crews unload more efficiently.
 That means you might need to take some accurate measurements.
 It’s also a good idea to clear all rooms and hallways of boxes or debris to make a clear path for delivery crews.

-2. Alert your neighbors or rental office in advance.
+2. Alert your neighbors or the rental office in advance.
 Your moving truck may block entrances, parking, or high-traffic areas, so make sure you let neighbors and rental office management know so they can make arrangements.
-Also, check with your landlord, property manager, or homeowners association to see if your area requires you to get a moving permit to secure parking for a moving truck.
+Also, check with your landlord, property manager, or homeowners' association to see if your area requires a moving permit to secure parking for a moving truck.

 3. Contact your driver to confirm your delivery date.
-Your moving coordinator should be able to provide you with the contact information for your delivery driver.
+Your moving coordinator should be able to provide you with your delivery driver's contact information.
 From there, you’ll be able to confirm which day the driver plans to deliver and make plans accordingly.

 4. Let your coordinator know if someone else will accept your delivery.
 If you aren’t able to accept the delivery yourself, someone else (who is at least 18 years old) can do it on your behalf.
 Just make sure to let your coordinator know in advance so they can give the delivery crew a heads up before delivery day.